 Residential demand is expected to focus on affordable apartments also in Russia.
 Construction cost inflation is estimated to remain moderate.

 The CEE countries

 Residential demand is expected to remain on a good level.
 Residential prices are estimated to remain stable or increase slightly.
 Good access to financing and low interest rates are estimated to support the residential demand.
-Construction costs are estimated to increase slightly.
+Shortage of resources is estimated to increase construction cost inflation.